 We can learn to work and speak when we are afraid in the same way we have learned to work and speak when are tired.
 For we have been socialized to respect fear more than our own needs for language and definition and while we wait in silence for that final luxury of fearlessness, the weight of that silence will choke us…”[i]

 Dr. Joyce and I moved forward together.
-The title and course description for my inaugural Audre Lorde: The Life and Work of A Silence Breaker seminar was conceived one month shy of the 20th anniversary of Sister Lorde’s passing on November 17, 1992 and on the eve of Hunter College’s Women’s and Gender Studies department’s national celebratory gathering.
+The title and course description for my inaugural Audre Lorde: The Life and Work of A Silence Breaker seminar were conceived one month shy of the 20th anniversary of Sister Lorde’s passing on November 17, 1992, and on the eve of Hunter College’s Women’s and Gender Studies department’s national celebratory gathering.

 The Lorde was working with me in her mysterious and magical ways.